scls-cs/cs2022/function/hw3.rst

 G is the gravitational constant, which is :math:`6.67*10^{-11} m^3.kg^{-1}.s^{-2}`

 Write a function called s2() that prompts the user to enter the masses of two objects(for example, two stars), and the distance between them.
-Then it calculate the gravitational force.
+Then it should calculate the gravitational force.
 When you call s2(), the output should be like this:

 .. image:: s2.gif
   :width: 750